aayanlabs/aayanlabs/README.md

 ## About

-I focus on building systems that solve real problems — not just demos.
+I build systems that solve real problems — not just demos.
-Clean interfaces.
-Efficient backends.
-Practical AI.
+Focused on practical AI, clean interfaces, and efficient backends.

 ---